 - 64MP telephoto — ƒ2.0, 0.8μm, with PDAF, OIS, and 3x “Hybrid Optic” zoom

 - 10MP wide-angle selfie camera – ƒ2.2, 1.22μm, with dual pixel autofocus (PDAF)

 - Video capture: 8K @ 24fps, 4K @ 60fps, 1080p @ 240fps, 720p @ 960fps

-Camera specifications are unchanged from the Galaxy S20 Plus, so it’s the Galaxy S21 Ultra variant that photography enthusiasts will want to keep their eye on this year.
+Camera specifications are unchanged from the Galaxy S20 Plus, so it’s the Galaxy S21 Ultra variant that photography enthusiasts will want to keep their eye on.
 Even so, the Galaxy S21 Plus still takes great-looking pictures that remain competitive with the best in the business.
 The tried and tested main, wide, and telephoto rear camera setup performs admirably and Samsung has a few new software tricks up its sleeve to help you take better pictures and video.

 Colors pop as we expect from Samsung’s photos, although the level of saturation is toned down in a bit this generation.
 Samsung’s Scene Optimizer can be handy to spice up your shots, but turning it off produces more consistent results.
 Fortunately, this toggle is right there in the camera preview, so switching it on and off for Night mode, etc, is a doddle.
 In general, Samsung’s camera app is very easy to use with all the settings found in the usual places.
 Although I wouldn’t mind quicker access to shooting options like Portrait and Slow-Mo.

 In good lighting, the Samsung Galaxy S21 Plus takes some sublime pictures that rival any other phone on the market.
 The phone’s main camera excels in HDR environments and its bokeh edge detection is pretty good, given the lack of dedicated depth detecting hardware.